Back to Blog

-We live in a visual world.
-And that’s not a coincidence.
-Humans are visual creatures — by some estimates, 30% of the neurons in the cortex of our brain are for vision.
-To top it off, according to the Social Science Research Network, 65% of people are visual learners.
-In other words, most people process information based on what they see.
+We live in a visual world, and that’s no coincidence.
+Humans are highly visual creatures, by some estimates, 30% of the neurons in our brain's cortex are dedicated to vision.
+Furthermore, research indicates that 65% of people are visual learners.
+We process the world based on what we see.

 What is 3D commerce?

-3D commerce is a new way of shopping powered by the use of 3D product visualization, product configuration, and augmented reality to create an engaging customer experience.
+3D commerce is a revolutionary way of shopping powered by 3D product visualization, configuration, and augmented reality to create an immersive and engaging customer experience.

-Not only do consumers love interacting with 3D visuals, but retailers that incorporate them on their product pages will notice quantitative benefits.
-By implementing customization with 360 views on its product pages, the industry leader in premium custom furniture, Mitchell Gold + Bob Williams saw a 60% lift in upholstery product sales.
+Consumers love interacting with 3D visuals, and retailers notice the quantitative benefits.
+For example, by implementing customization with 360-degree views on its product pages, premium custom furniture leader Mitchell Gold + Bob Williams saw a 60% lift in upholstery product sales.

 MGBW product page